TanStack/table/README.md

   accessor: 'propertyName' or Accessor eg. (row) => row.propertyName,
   id: 'myProperty', // Conditional - A unique ID is required if the accessor is not a string or if you would like to override the column name used in server-side calls
   sortable: true,
-  sort: 'asc' or 'desc', // used to determine the column sorting on init
   show: true, // can be used to hide a column
   width: undefined, // A hardcoded width for the column.
 This overrides both min and max width options
   minWidth: 100 // A minimum width for this column.
 If there is extra room, column will flex to fill available space (up to the max-width, if set)